 Antonie van Leeuwenhoek: Master of the Single-Lens Microscope

 Leeuwenhoek's microscopes were remarkably simple, consisting of a single, high-powered lens mounted on a small metal plate.
-He painstakingly ground and polished his own lenses, achieving magnifications of up to 200x or even 300x, far surpassing the capabilities of most compound microscopes of the time.
+And he painstakingly ground and polished his own lenses, achieving magnifications of up to 200x or even 300x, far surpassing the capabilities of most compound microscopes of the time.
 His skill in lens-making and his meticulous observation techniques allowed him to see details that were invisible to others.

 Leeuwenhoek's discoveries had a profound impact on the development of biology and medicine.
 His observations of bacteria challenged the prevailing theory of spontaneous generation and laid the groundwork for the germ theory of disease.
 His work also provided crucial insights into the nature of reproduction and the diversity of life at the microscopic level.